Drug-Induced Non-Immune Thrombocytopenia

 Which specialist treats it?
 The hematologist is the one who evaluates platelet abnormalities and their possible link to a treatment.
 If you notice these signs, raising them with this professional allows the case to be reviewed carefully.

-Specialties that treat drug-induced non-immune thrombocytopenia
+Data on 27 doctors who treat drug-induced non-immune thrombocytopenia

 Treatment by city